History of American newspapers: The New England Courant

-As time went on, Franklin depended less on his literary conventions, and more on his own native humor.
-In this there is a new spirit—not suggested to him by the fine breeding of Addison, or the bitter irony of Swift, or the stinging completeness of Pope.
-The brilliant little pieces Franklin wrote for his Pennsylvania Gazette have an imperishable place in American literature.
+As time went on, Franklin relied less on existing literary conventions and developed a style based more on his own humor.
+His writings for the Pennsylvania Gazette differed from the approaches associated with writers such as Addison, Swift, and Pope.
+These essays became part of Franklin's published literary works and contributed to his reputation as an American writer.

-The Pennsylvania Gazette, like most other newspapers of the period was often poorly printed.
+The Pennsylvania Gazette, like most other newspapers of the period, was often poorly printed.
 Franklin was busy with a hundred matters outside of his printing office, and never seriously attempted to raise the mechanical standards of his trade.
 Nor did he ever properly edit or collate the chance medley of stale items that passed for news in the Gazette.
 His influence on the practical side of journalism was minimal.
-On the other hand, his advertisements of books show his very great interest in popularizing secular literature.
-Undoubtedly his paper contributed to the broader culture that distinguished Pennsylvania from her neighbors before the Revolution.
-Like many publishers, Franklin built up a book shop in his printing office; he took the opportunity to read new books before selling them.
+On the other hand, his advertisements for books show his strong interest in popularizing secular literature.
+Undoubtedly, his paper contributed to the broader culture that distinguished Pennsylvania from its neighbors before the Revolution.
+Like many publishers, Franklin built a bookshop in his printing office; he took the opportunity to read new books before selling them.

 Franklin had mixed success in his plan to establish an inter-colonial network of newspapers that would produce a profit for him and disseminate virtue.
 He began in Charleston, South Carolina, in 1731.
-After the second editor died his widow Elizabeth Timothy took over and made it a success, 1738–1746.
-She was one of colonial era's first woman printers.
-For three decades Franklin maintained a close business relationship with her and her son Peter who took over in 1746.
-The Gazette had a policy of impartiality in political debates, while creating the opportunity for public debate, which encouraged others to challenge authority.
-Editor Peter Timothy avoided blandness and crude bias, and after 1765 increasingly took a patriotic stand in the growing crisis with Great Britain.
+After the second editor died, his widow, Elizabeth Timothy, took over and made it a success, 1738–1746.
+She was one of the colonial era's first woman printers.
+For three decades, Franklin maintained a close business relationship with her and her son, Peter, who took over in 1746.
+The Gazette had a policy of impartiality in political debates while creating opportunities for public debate, which encouraged others to challenge authority.
+Editor Peter Timothy avoided blandness and crude bias and, after 1765, increasingly took a patriotic stand in the growing crisis with Great Britain.

 However, Franklin's Connecticut Gazette (1755–1768) proved unsuccessful.

 The Virginia Gazette

 Early theatrical notices may also be followed in The Virginia Gazette, a paper of unusual excellence, edited by William Parks in Williamsburg, the old capital of Virginia.
-Here The Busy-Body, The Recruiting Officer, and The Beaux' Stratagem were all performed, often by amateurs, though professionals were known as early as 1716 in Williamsburg.
+Here, The Busy-Body, The Recruiting Officer, and The Beaux' Stratagem were all performed, often by amateurs, though professionals were known as early as 1716 in Williamsburg.
 Life in Williamsburg in 1736 had a more cosmopolitan quality than in other towns.
 A sprightly essay-serial called The Monitor, which fills the first page of The Virginia Gazette for twenty-two numbers, probably reflects not only the social life of the capital, but also the newer fashion in such periodical work.
 It is dramatic in method, with vividly realized characters who gossip and chat over games of piquet or at the theatre.
 The Beaux' Stratagem, which had been played in Williamsburg three weeks before, is mentioned as delightful enough to make one of the ladies commit the indiscretion of giggling.
 The Monitor represents a kind of light social satire unusual in the colonies.